EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Manage-local-users.md

 1. In **Password** and **Confirm password** enter a secure password.
 1. Click **Submit**.
-1. In **Local users and groups, verify the new account was created.
+1. In **Local users and groups**, verify the new account was created.

 If time allows, try to logon with the new account on the computers.